jason-builds/rustclish/README.md

-A Rust ClI tool in the makings.
+A Rust CLI tool in the makings.